Free Birding APPS from Cornell Lab

 Identifying Plants and Other Wildlife with iNaturalist:

-The iNaturalist SEEK App is helpful in identifying plants and wildlife.
-Also, download the iNaturalist App to record your findings and contribute to citizen science research.
+The iNaturalist SEEK App is also free and helpful for identifying plants, animal tracks, bugs and other wildlife.
+The iNaturalist App records your findings and allows you to contribute to citizen science research.
+Both apps are free but require a free iNaturalist account.

 Learn More about iNaturalist.